Welcome! This documentation will help you understand and use the modcore Automations page to automate your extensions and profiles.

 Close Dialogs: Press Esc to close any confirmation pop-up messages.

-Photos and simple explanations for the modcore Automations page:
+Photos and simple explanations for the modcore Automations page.

 This is the main modcore Automations page, without any automations created.
 This is normal if you're using the modcore Extension Manager for the first time.

-Let's create a rule:
+Let's create a automation: